translate/l10n-guide/docs/guide/cvs.rst

 ********************

 CVS is a version control system.
 It keeps track of files, changes and who made the changes.
-Some projects are starting to use :doc:`Subversion <svn>` for managing their files.
+Some projects are starting to use :wp:`Subversion
+<Apache_Subversion>` for managing their files.

 .. _../pages/guide/cvs#resources: